 For a detailed tutorial on the use of the NAFX, see OMLAB Report #111005 (HTML) (PDF)

 NOTE: NAFX is part of the OMtools distribution, available through the above link.
 Some programs require the MATLAB Signal Processing Toolbox.

 For questions regarding the use or analysis of these data, email Dr. Dell'Osso at lfd (at) case (dot) edu.

-HINT: Many data files are large, despite having been compressed.
-It is recommended that downloading only be attempted using a high-speed wi-fi connection and during off-peak hours.
+Beware: Many of these data files are quite large, despite having been compressed (eye-movement data is only slightly compressible).
+A high-speed connection is highly recommended.
 Those interested in obtaining the whole human eye-movement database (>1.6 GB) should contact Dr. Dell'Osso and request a DVD.

 Top of page

 1. DD_OMLAB data in published papers (2002 - 2014) may be downloaded from each of the numbered papers listed below.
 The following are deidentified, downloadable copies of human subjects' digitized eye-movement data from papers published in refereed scientific journals.
 The criteria required for these data are: 1) all the data were collected in OMLAB; 2) our calibrated eye-movement systems were used; 3) our nystagmus paradigms were followed; and 4) the patient's privacy would not be compromised by release of the data.The subject numbers identifying each data set are consistent with those in their respective published paper.
 PDF's of each paper may be downloaded from (Downloadable PDF's) The 'Deidentified Human Research Data' document correlates the published S #'s with the DD_OMLAB Subject #'s, thereby allowing additional data from each published Subject # to be downloaded.